-To determine whether the draft rule is likely to contribute to the achievement of the NERO, the Commission assessed the draft rule against an assessment framework:
+To determine whether the final rule is likely to contribute to the achievement of the NERO, the Commission assessed the final rule against an assessment framework:

 - Transparency of information.
 Lack of appropriate transparency in the market, and in particular a lack of timely information about price changes, can lead to consumers losing confidence in, and failing to engage with, the market.
-The impact of any rule made on market transparency and timely information availability, as required for consumers to make informed product and supplier choices is considered. - Consumer engagement and participation.
+The Commission considered the impact of the final rule on market transparency and timely information availability, as required for consumers to make informed product and supplier choices. - Consumer engagement and participation.
 Consumer participation in the market, through actions like changing retailer or offers, provides retailers with information and incentives to develop products that better meet consumer preferences, in terms of price and other terms and conditions.
-Any rule made will be assessed in terms of the likelihood it will increase the potential for consumers to adapt their behaviour through changing energy consumption, investing in distributed generation or changing retailer or contract. - Competition between retailers.
+The Commission assessed the rule in terms of the likelihood it would increase the potential for consumers to adapt their behaviour through changing energy consumption, investing in distributed generation or changing retailer or contract. - Competition between retailers.
 To participate in the market with confidence and in a way that sends the appropriate signals to retailers about consumer preferences, consumers need to have clear and relevant information on retail offers.
-Where consumers have clear and relevant information on offers, retailers will have greater incentive to provide contract terms that meet consumer preferences because they know their consumers are engaged and have sufficient information to churn to better offers where available.
-The degree to which advance notice and the scope, format and content of advance notice is likely to enable consumers to engage with the market and either churn to a new retailer or new offer and in so doing increase the level of competitive activity between retailers will be assessed. - The regulatory and administrative burden.
-Requiring additional notices to be sent to consumers may create additional costs for retailers, particularly when required outside the billing
+Where consumers have clear and relevant information on offers, retailers will have greater incentive to provide contract terms that meet consumer preferences because they know their consumers are engaged and have sufficient information to move to better offers where available.
+The Commission assessed the degree to which advance notice and the scope, format and content of advance notice is likely to enable consumers to engage with the market and either churn to a new retailer or new offer and in so doing increase the level of competitive activity between retailers. - The regulatory and administrative burden.
+Requiring additional notices to be sent to consumers may create additional costs for retailers, particularly when required outside the billing cycle.
+The Commission considered the impact on expected benefits and costs of requiring the notice in different forms.
+The Commission considered the benefits of the final rule versus the implementation costs that would likely pass through to consumers in a workably competitive market.
+The Commission also assessed the degree to which consistency with the existing rule in Queensland will save retailers costs by harmonising requirements across states.